tsgates/arch-wiki-markdown/wiki/BURG.md

      	initrd	/boot/initrd.img-2.6.35-trunk-amd64
      }

-Or you can install os-prober and regenerate /boot/burg/burg.cfg
+Or you can install os-prober and regenerate /boot/burg/burg.cfg:

     # burg-mkconfig -o /boot/burg/burg.cfg

-Now burg should display icons for the other systems.
+Now BURG should display icons for the other systems.

 > Folding (grouping)

-If you want to use burg's folding feature (folding categorises the menu items, e.g. arch and arch fallback will be collected under one category), you can press F when burg is loaded.
+If you want to use BURG's folding feature (folding categorises the menu items, e.g. Arch and Arch Fallback will be collected under one category), you can press F when burg is loaded.

-In burg.cfg,entries which has the same group will be folded when you enable folding.
+In burg.cfg, entries which has the same group will be folded when you enable folding.

-Icons of entries will be set according to entry's class.
-E.g. --class arch makes an entry arch linux and arch logo will be displayed.
+Icons of entries will be set according to an entry's class.
+For example, --class arch makes an entry Arch Linux and the Arch logo will be displayed.

 > Linux 3.0 detection

 burg-mkconfig might not add an initrd line for Linux 3.0 to menu entries.
-You can add the line manually by editing /boot/burg/burg.cfg, e.g.:
+You can add the line manually by editing /boot/burg/burg.cfg, for example:

      menuentry 'Arch GNU/Linux, with Linux linux' --class arch --class gnu-linux --class gnu --class os --group group_main {
      {